mark/Bloxley-Tutorials/1 - Sokoban/tutorial.md

 Let's get started.
 Start by downloading Bloxley from github here: [Bloxley's page on GitHub](http://github.com/mark/Bloxley), and download the Sokoban graphics we'll use here: **URL**.
 If you're an artist, and want to provide better sample graphics, please email me at McPhage@gmail.com.

-Next in Flash create a new ActionScript 3 project called Sokoban, and add `$LOCALDATA` and the location of your `bloxley` directory to the classpath.
+Next in Flash create a new ActionScript 3 project called Sokoban, and add `$LOCALDATA` and the location of your `bloxley` directory to the classpath. !(Go to the Publish Settings window)[https://s3.amazonaws.com/bloxley_tutorials/1/PublishSettings.jpg] !(Setting the classpath)[https://s3.amazonaws.com/bloxley_tutorials/1/ActionScriptSettings.jpg]

 Then copy the resources from the library provided into your project library.  **SAMPLE IMAGES FOR THESE?**

+Also, adjust the size of the .swf file so that it's 650px x 400px. !(Adjusting the flash size)[https://s3.amazonaws.com/bloxley_tutorials/1/AdjustSize.jpg]

 Finally, we need a package to contain all our custom code, so in the same directory where you saved your `Sokoban.fla` file, create a new directory called `sokoban`.